 Dr. Mei Gechlik is Founder and Director of Stanford Law School’s China Guiding Cases Project (“CGCP”).
-Formerly a tenured professor in Hong Kong, she has been a visiting faculty at the Peking University and the University of Vienna.
+Formerly a tenured professor in Hong Kong, she has been a visiting faculty member at Peking University and the University of Vienna.

 Dr. Gechlik founded the CGCP in early 2011 in response to the landmark decision of the Supreme People’s Court of China to release certain Chinese court judgments as de facto binding “Guiding Cases” (“GCs”).
 With support from an international team of approximately 150 law students, lawyers, and translation professionals, as well as an advisory board of more than 40 distinguished experts, including justices from the U.S. Supreme Court and the Supreme People’s Court, the CGCP has quickly become the premier source of translations, information, and analyses of GCs.
 The CGCP’s knowledge-base allows users to download through its website (http://cgc.law.stanford.edu/) high-quality products for free.
 These products are published in English and Chinese and include the full-text of Guiding Cases, expert commentaries, annual surveys, and subsequent cases that refer to Guiding Cases.
 Identified as an “expertise support group” by the United Nations Development Program, the CGCP and its contributions have been commended by China’s Supreme People’s Court.
 The CGCP has also presented at a U.S.-China Dialogue on the Rule of Law and Human Rights and institutions such as Oxford and Princeton universities.
 In November 2015, Dr. Gechlik will present the CGCP’s work during the World Bank Group’s Law, Justice and Development week together with leading judges from Japan, Taiwan, and the U.S.

 In her early years at Stanford, Dr. Gechlik founded and served as president and CEO of Good Governance International (GGI), a 501(c)(3) non-profit organization that promotes the core principles of good governance.
 Dr. Gechlik created the China eGovernment Development Index to assess e-government development in Chinese localities.
 The project was widely reported by China’s media, including the People’s Daily.